OllieJones/index-wp-users-for-speed/readme.txt

 Text Domain: index-wp-users-for-speed
 Domain Path: /languages

 Do you have many users on your WordPress site?
 Look them up fast by indexing them in your metadata.
+Eliminate slow loading on Users, Posts, and Pages panels in your dashboard.

 == Description ==